-- If no fuel enters the drain hose then the SmartCarb® is not getting fuel.
+- If no fuel enters the drain hose then the SmartCarb® may not be getting fuel.
 The needle valve may be stuck in the closed position.
 Close the drain screw and turn the fuel valve (petcock) to the OFF position.
-Confirm that there is fuel in the tank and that the tank is venting properly to allow fuel to enter the SmartCarb®.
+Confirm that there is fuel in the tank, that the tank is venting properly, and that the fuel valve (petcock) is flowing properly to allow fuel to enter the SmartCarb®.
 If using clear fuel line, check to see if there is fuel in it.
-Gently tap on the side of the SmartCarb® and repeat steps A. and B. of the cold starting procedures on Page 30 to properly add fuel to the SmartCarb® before attempting to start the engine.
+Gently tap on the side of the SmartCarb® and repeat steps A. and B. of the cold starting procedures on Page 31 to properly add fuel to the SmartCarb® before attempting to start the engine.
 If the SmartCarb® will still not fill, make sure the fuel valve (petcock) at the tank is turned OFF prior to uninstalling it from the vehicle.
-Refer to Page 54 for SmartCarb cleaning instructions which show how to access a stuck or compromised needle valve.
+Refer to Page 55 for SmartCarb® cleaning instructions which show how to access a stuck or compromised needle valve.
 Do not proceed with SmartCarb® tuning until the needle valve has been checked and determined to be in proper working order. - 2.
 Assess the vehicle for problems with starting.
 We recommend that you also use the applicable shop manual for your motorcycle or recreational product for reference. - a.
 Check the spark plug to see if it is wet or dry.
 A wet plug means the engine is getting fuel.
 A dry plug means it is not. - b.
 After making sure that the engine is not flooded and is clear of fuel, check the spark plug for spark by holding it against a head bolt and engaging the starter to see if there is any spark.